aia-uclouvain/pydl8.5/doc/api.rst

 add other features to this one.
 Any contributions are welcomed.
 Feel free to contact us :-)

-This project currently implements one class ``DL85Classifier``.
+For classification purposes this project implements the class ``DL85Classifier``.
  The documentation for this class is given below.
- We aim to add other classifiers as soon as possible.
+ We are working on support for other types of models and documentation for this will be added later.
 Any contributions are welcome.
 Feel free to contact us :-)

 .. currentmodule:: dl85.supervised.classifiers